1360 Human Research Protection

 Institutional Review Board

-A University committee established in accordance with 45CFR46 which is designated by the University to protect the rights and welfare of subjects who participate in research.
+A committee established in accordance with applicable regulations to protect the rights and welfare of human research subjects who participate in research.

 The Yale University Human Research Protection Program (HRPP) involves the cooperative interaction of offices and individuals within the University which are involved in research involving human subjects.